NMC plans exam to allow persecuted minorities who migrated from Pak to practice medicine in India | Education

 - India

-The National Medical Commission has formed a group of experts to frame guidelines for a proposed exam to allow medical graduates from persecuted minorities who migrated from Pakistan and got Indian citizenship to acquire permanent registration for practising medicine in India.
+The National Medical Commission (NMC) has formed a group of experts to frame guidelines for a proposed exam to enable medical graduates from among the persecuted minorities from Pakistan, who migrated and took Indian citizenship, to acquire permanent registration for practising in India.

 The move comes as a ray of hope for many doctors who after migrating from Pakistan are not able to practice medicine in India legally.